Banque Pictet & Cie SA Has $1.98 Million Stock Holdings in CBRE Group, Inc. (NYSE:CBRE)

 Analysts Set New Price Targets

-Several analysts have recently commented on the stock.
-Citigroup lowered their target price on shares of CBRE Group from $100.00 to $80.00 and set a “buy” rating for the company in a report on Tuesday, March 28th.
-StockNews.com started coverage on shares of CBRE Group in a research report on Thursday, May 18th.
+Several equities analysts recently weighed in on CBRE shares.
+Evercore ISI reduced their price target on shares of CBRE Group from $85.00 to $84.00 in a research report on Friday, June 23rd.
+Citigroup reduced their price target on shares of CBRE Group from $100.00 to $80.00 and set a “buy” rating for the company in a research report on Tuesday, March 28th.
+The Goldman Sachs Group reduced their price target on shares of CBRE Group from $103.00 to $90.00 and set a “buy” rating for the company in a research report on Monday, April 10th.
+Finally, StockNews.com started coverage on shares of CBRE Group in a research report on Thursday, May 18th.
 They set a “hold” rating for the company.
-Evercore ISI reduced their price target on shares of CBRE Group from $85.00 to $84.00 in a research report on Friday, June 23rd.
-Finally, The Goldman Sachs Group reduced their price target on shares of CBRE Group from $103.00 to $90.00 and set a “buy” rating for the company in a research report on Monday, April 10th.
 Three research analysts have rated the stock with a hold rating, two have issued a buy rating and one has issued a strong buy rating to the company.
 According to MarketBeat.com, CBRE Group presently has an average rating of “Moderate Buy” and a consensus price target of $88.29.

 CBRE Group Profile